CUBRID/cubrid-manual/en/sql/partition.rst

 Partitioned data is auto-managed by CUBRID. :doc:`INSERT<query/insert>` and :doc:`UPDATE<query/update>` statements executed on partitioned tables perform an additional step during execution to identify the partition in which a tuple must be placed.
 During UPDATE statement execution, CUBRID identifies situations in which the modified tuple should be moved to another partition and performs this operation keeping the partitioning definition consistent.
 Inserting tuples for which there is no valid partition will return an error.

-When executing :doc:`SELECT<query/select>` statements, CUBRID applies a procedure called :ref:`partition pruning<partition-pruning>` to narrow the search space to only those partitions for which the search predicates will produce results.
+When executing :doc:`SELECT<query/select>` statements, CUBRID applies a procedure called :ref:`partition-pruning` to narrow the search space to only those partitions for which the search predicates will produce results.
 Pruning (eliminating) most of the partitions during a SELECT statement greatly improves performance.

 Table partitioning is most effective when applied to large tables.
 Exactly what a "large" table means is dependent on the user application and on the way in which the table is used in queries.
 Which is the best partitioning method (:ref:`range<range-partitioning>`, :ref:`list<list-partitioning>` or :ref:`hash<hash-partitioning>`) for a table, also depends on how the table is used in queries and how data will be distributed between partitions.
-Even though partitioned tables can be used just like normal tables, there are some :ref:`notes and limitations<partitioning-notes>` which should be taken into consideration when partitioning a table.
+Even though partitioned tables can be used just like normal tables, there are some :ref:`partitioning-notes` which should be taken into consideration.

 .. _partitioning-key: